 Were There Witnesses to the Keddie Murders?

 Some neighbors near Cabin 28 reported that muffled screams or groans woke them up between 1:00 am and 2:00 am.
-However, they couldn’t determine where the sounds came from and went back to sleep.
+Unfortunately, they couldn’t determine where the sounds came from and went back to sleep.

 Coroner and Police Findings

-Was it possible that he witnessed the Keddie cabin murders or awoke at some point during the night but had blocked it out?
+Was it possible that he either witnessed the murders or awoke at some point during the night but had blocked it out?
 He was placed under hypnosis in an attempt to recall any details of the night.
-Justin reported that he was watching TV in the boys’ room before he fell asleep.
+Justin said that he was watching TV in the boys’ room before he fell asleep.
 He began hearing noises out in the living room and claimed to have seen Sue with two men.
 One of them was tall with blonde hair and a mustache, while the other was shorter, dark-haired, and clean-shaven.

-He recalled that both men wore glasses and that the two older boys, John and Dana, came home while Sue was talking to the men.
+Justin recalled that both men wore glasses and that the two older boys, John and Dana, came home while Sue was talking to the men.
 Somehow, this erupted into a bout of violence between them, which resulted in the murders.

 Although the story is intriguing, Justin may have gotten information about the case from the media during the four weeks since the murders.
 Additionally, some sources say that on the hypnosis tapes, the police made suggestions to Justin during the session.
 (Whelan).